Sickle cell disease refers to a group of conditions that are characterised by inheritance of sickle haemoglobin.

 Sickle haemoglobin is due to a point mutation in the beta-globin gene located on chromosome 11.
 A point mutation refers to a single base substitution.
-In sickle haemoglobin, the base C (cytosine) is converted to A (adenine) at codon 6, which encodes the sixth amino acid.
-This causes the amino acid valine to be converted to glutamic acid.
+In sickle haemoglobin, this affects the sixth amino acid that causes the amino acid glutamic acid to be converted to valine.

 Sickle haemoglobin is inherited in an autosomal recessive pattern.
 Inheritance of two abnormal sickle haemoglobin genes is known as sickle cell anaemia and patients are homozygous (e.g. HbSS).

 Inheritance of sickle haemoglobin alongside another haemoglobin variant is referred to as compound heterozygous (e.g. HbSC).
 This refers to the presence of two or more different recessive alleles.

 The abnormal sickle haemoglobin polymerises at low oxygen tension, which distorts its shape and leads to vessel occlusion.

 The hallmark of SCD is formation of sickle-shaped red blood cells that occur due to polymerisation of sickle haemoglobin when placed under low oxygen tension.
 This damages red blood cells leading to chronic haemolysis and clustering that results in occlusion of blood vessels (known as vaso-occlusion).
 Haemolysis shortens the lifespan of red blood cells to ~10-20 days compared to 120 days in normal red cells.